 Handmade wooden construction for a designer look.
 Great for kids because of how easy it is to use.
 Clear step-by-step instructions and e-book with recipes are included.

 Does not come with other accessories, like a rice spreader or knife.

 At-home kits make it easy to try your hand at creating these round nibbles of rice, while at the same time allowing you to decide what goes into your sushi.
-It might take some practice to get the hang of it, but even imperfect rolls will taste great.
+Getting the hang of it might take some practice, but even imperfect rolls will taste great.